 Founded back in 2010, Pinterest is a social media site where users share and post images.

 Pinterest users are known as "pinners," and once they create an account, they answer a series of questions to help gauge the type of images they'd like to see.
-They're then dropped in with what looks like an endless supply of images arranged like tiles on their screen.
+Then, users are provided with what appears to be an endless supply of images related to their interests and arranged like tiles on their screen.

-If a pinner likes a picture, they'll "pin" it to save to one of their collections.
-These collections are a series of "boards" that organize all of the pinners' saved images.
+If a pinner likes a picture, they'll "pin" it to one of their boards for reference later.

 5G Is Coming: The tech breakthrough of the century could rest on this $6 stock – get all the details here.